tukkek/twitch-chat-enhancer/README.md

 2. Click [here](https://github.com/tukkek/twitch-chat-enhancer/raw/master/Twitch%20chat%20enhancer.user.js) and install the script.
 3. (Alternatively, right-click the link, select "Save as..." and then import the saved file from your extension's control panel).
 4. (Alternatively, you can also simply create a new script and copy-paste the file's contents into your brand-new script).

-5. Navigate to a Twitch stream of your choice and under the chat options click "pop out chat".
-6. All done!
-The enhanced chat should be working on the new chat window, enjoy!
+Once installed, simply navigate to a Twitch stream.
+If the enhanced chat doesn't appear after navigating to a stream, simply reload the channel page and it should work.
+Alternatively, you can also click on chat options and select "pop out chat" instead.

 Note that this userscript may break if Twitch makes significant changes to chat.
 Feel free to [open a bug report](https://github.com/tukkek/twitch-chat-enhancer/issues/new) if that happens.